Z-ajamy/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-a function that frees a listint_t list. a function that frees a listint_t list. a function that frees a listint_t list.
+a function that frees a listint_t list. a function that frees a listint_t list. a function that frees a listint_t list. a function that frees a listint_t list. a function that frees a listint_t list.